 For more information, visit BEARdocs.

 Creative Commons (CC) is a non-profit organization that has developed a set of free public licenses that enable authors and creators to allow others to make certain uses of their work without asking for permission.
-Their tagline - "Some Rights Reserved" - emphasizes the idea that creators can keep some of their rights while choosing to share the rest.
+Their tagline "Some Rights Reserved" emphasizes the idea that creators can keep some of their rights while choosing to share the rest.
 You can use Creative Commons licenses to share your writing, teaching materials, photographs, or any other works for which you hold the copyright.
-For an brief overview of Creative Commons, take a look at this lecture based on the the EDUCAUSE Learning Initiative "7 Things" series.
+For an brief overview of Creative Commons, take a look at this "7 Things You Should Know About Creative Commons" provided by the EDUCAUSE Learning Initiative.

 For more information, visit Creative Commons.